 “O-oh, thank you, your highness!”
 Yes, just the words I wanted to hear.
 While everyone made themselves a plate, I made sure to grab one of everything.
 Hotcakes, oatmeal, and a whole variety of fruit- they were even sliced up ready to eat!
 While my instinct was to shove everything in my mouth at once, I behaved like the proper lady, taking itty-bitty bites, using my napkin between each one.
 As we continued to eat, the King spoke up again.

 “So I was thinking that we could have the ceremony in one months time, what would you say to that, Kurt, my boy?”

 “A month would not be enough time.”
 The queen interrupted.

 “Oh, I’m terribly sorry.
 Forgive me for shouting aloud, I was just so excited about the date being so close, but I suppose you’re right.
-That does sound a little close to plan an entire wedding.”
+That does sound a little soon to plan an entire wedding.”
 I quickly covered.
-The queen raised an eyebrow at me and I got chills.
+The queen raised an eyebrow at me and I got the chills again.
 She quickly turned her head back to her husband when he gave a hearty laugh.

 “Oh ho!
 Aren’t you a spirited young lass!”
 The king laughed.
 Phew, saved myself there.

 “I’m sure we can hire the finest planners, bakers, and all the rest and have them work out something in that amount of time!”

 “Dear, do you want a good wedding or a rushed, disheveled one?”
 The argument went on for a while, though it never got out of control.
 The king seemed to get a little flustered from time to time, but the queen always kept a calm composure.
 Kurt ignored them and continued to eat his breakfast.
 I, on the other hand, was completely entertained by this.
 I’m not sure why, but seeing these two go at it was just… hilarious!
 This isn’t what I expected royalty to act like, but I love this.
 I think I made a good choice.